 When two axes use the same unit of measurement and a similar scale, we can group them together.

-To change the grouping on an axis, click the Group option in the axis menu, and select an alternative from the list of options, which are the measures on the other axes.
+To change the grouping on an axis, select the Group option in the axis menu, and choose an alternative from the list of options, which are the measures on the other axes.